EwingLabWiki/ewinglab/people.md

 ### Lab alumni (University of Southampton)

+**Ben Draper** (2018-2021) MSci and summer intern student working on large-scale analysis of gene dependency data in colorectal cancer

 **Ben Ward** (2020-2021) MRes student working on mechanisms of Zika-induced oncolysis in brain tumours

 **James Coburn** (2020-2021) MRes student working on meta-analysis of COVID-related gene-expression